 Preferred actions

 - Build-on long-term collaborations: The Colombian and Dutch Ministries of Health signed a Renewed Work Plan for the Complementary Health Cooperation Agreement in 2018, spurring collaborations in healthcare.
-As a consequence of the pandemic, cooperation and communication slowed down.
-The Netherlands is working on reestablishing and intensifying collaborations in healthcare through the PIB activities.
+The Netherlands is working on reestablishing and intensifying collaborations at the G2G, G2K and K2K levels.

-- Position the Netherlands in Colombia: The Netherlands LSH sector is positioned as a key partner in those areas of interest for both countries, via initiatives such as the Healthy Villages Consortium and the PIB cluster WeCareColombia for joint brand positioning.
+- Position the Netherlands in Colombia: The Netherlands LSH sector is positioned as a key partner in those areas of interest for both countries.

-- Explore and grow collaborations: There are great challenges within the Colombian health system to respond to the emerging needs in cancer and palliative care.
+- Explore and grow collaborations: There are great challenges within the Colombian health system to respond to the emerging needs in chronic diseases.
 The challenge for the country is focus on integral attention and quality.
 The concentration of services is within the main cities with great needs within the territories.

-- Market information: Improve understanding and keep the Dutch LSH sector updated on developments in the Colombian health system through G2G via the PIB WeCareColombia, by organizing webinars and specific thematic seminars.
+- Market information: keep the Dutch LSH sector updated on developments in the Colombian health system.

 - Collective activities: Maintain relations with the Colombian health sector through the Health~Holland Visitors Programme, incoming and outgoing missions, thematic dialogues and webinars.